How Old Do You Have to Be to Bartend or Serve Alcohol in North Carolina?

 ✅ Practical tips for compliance and career success

-Whether you're an aspiring bartender, an alcohol seller, or a business owner hiring bartenders, this guide has everything you need to know.
+Whether you're an aspiring server, bartender, an alcohol seller, or a business owner hiring bar staff, this guide has everything you need to know.

-In North Carolina, the minimum age to bartend and serve alcohol depends on the type of establishment and alcohol being served.
+In North Carolina, the minimum age to bartend or serve alcohol depends on the type of establishment and alcohol being served.

 So, to answer the question: Can you bartend at 18 in NC?